 Advice is not facilitative, especially if it is not requested –telling someone what you think they ought to do “I know better”…

-Facilitation recognises that each person is perfect just as they are, including problems / challenges and difficulties as all other human beings.
+Facilitation recognizes that each person is perfect just as they are, including problems / challenges and difficulties as all other human beings.

 Listening : Communication is often described as 80% listening and 20% speaking.
-Listening can be full of assessments and judgements about the person being listened to, or it can be a period of time out from speaking yourself during which you may mentally rehearse your own lines or fantasise about other things triggered by the conversation.
+Listening can be full of assessments and judgments about the person being listened to, or it can be a period of time out from speaking yourself during which you may mentally rehearse your own lines or fantasize about other things triggered by the conversation.

 Listen be fascinated, what is being said and what is not, from the heart or the head, complaints, blaming, self-criticism and descriptions of events or creating a vision or a dream and opportunities to have this happen through action?

 Interrupting dis empowering Conversations:

 Blaming – dis empowering others

 Ongoing coaching, support, LCC Surface Structure to Deep Structure

 Group Work – Fear of losing identity, autonomy, free will, contribution beyond limits (don’t know where there are)